NandanPrasad/Telegram-ChatBot-for-Programming-and-Chitchat/README.md

   * Find duplicate questions on StackOverflow.
   * A conversational bot on Telegram hosted on AWS that can answer both chit-chat questions and programming questions.

-This project was inspired by the lectures and programming assignments in the [Natural Language Processing](https://www.coursera.org/learn/language-processing) course on Coursera by National Research University School of Economics.
+This project builds on what I learnt through the lectures and programming assignments of the [Natural Language Processing](https://www.coursera.org/learn/language-processing) course on Coursera by National Research University School of Economics.